JonJaded/SteamoddedNX/README.md

 - Drag the ZIP onto `SteamoddedNX_injector.py` and wait for the injector to complete.
 If you see `Process completed successfully.
 Press any key to exit...` then continue, if not, check your zip structure.
 - Extract the contents of the modded ZIP into the included `\atmosphere\contents\0100CD801CE5E000\romfs` directory.
 - This step is not needed but if you would like to see exact crash errors from your mods: while in your romfs folder, open `globals.lua` and jump to `line 62` `self.F_NO_ERROR_HAND =`  Now replace `true` with `false`
 - Copy your prepped `atmosphere` folder to your switch SD card and ensure Balatro launches and functions with the included example mods!
+More mods can be found below.

 ## Where to Find Additional Mods